• Blog

 6. Pay attention to your discharge

-Great strides have been made to protect women’s fertility and address cervical health challenges.
+Great strides have been made to protect women’s fertility and fight HPV and cervical health issues.
 When it comes to your cervical health, the No. 1 thing you can do now is be proactive — and the best time to start is now.

 Sources